Does Accenture (ACN) Pay a Dividend? (2026)

 Yes.
 Accenture pays a quarterly dividend, with an annualized payout of $6.52 per share as of mid-2026.
 The dividend has grown at an average of roughly 12% per year over the past decade with no material cuts, reflecting a 14-year growth streak.
 Because the share price has declined significantly, the trailing dividend yield has risen to approximately 3.6% to 5%, depending on the source and timing, well above Accenture's historical average yield.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with ACN's investor relations page or your broker.
+Dividend figures on this page come from a August 2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with ACN's investor relations page or your broker before acting on them.

 Related stocks